-There will be one midterm test in Class #7 (Week 4).
+There will be one midterm test in Class #7.
 The test will be 90 min long and will be based on the material of all previous classes (Lectures 1-6) which will contribute up to 30% to your final grade (see the Grading Scheme below).
 The midterm test will be held during lecture time.

-Students who are unable to write the midterm test for a valid reason must inform their instructor in advance to request a 90% final exam option in calculating their grade (see below).
-Such a request will not be granted unless it is made in writing by email, and the reason is accepted as valid and supported by appropriate documentation or other evidence.
-Valid reasons for missing the midterm test include religious observances (must be reported to the instructor in advance); illness (to be reported as soon as possible and supported by a valid medical note).
+Students who are unable to write the midterm test for a valid reason must inform their instructor in advance to request a 90% final exam option for their grade (see the NOTE below).
+Such a request will not be granted unless it is made in writing by email, the reason accepted as valid and supported by appropriate letter or other documentation.
+Valid reasons for missing the midterm test include time conflicts (coinciding exam times) with other exams, religious observances (must be reported to the instructor in advance), illness (to be reported as soon as possible and supported by a valid medical note), a scheduled academic or athletic event (the student must be an active member of the team, to be supported by a letter from the coach).
 Students who miss the midterm test but were not approved for 90% final exam option as described above will not be granted it and will forfeit the marks for the midterm test.

-N.B: Travel arrangements or participation in sports events are not considered a valid reason for missing the test.
+N.B.: Travel arrangements are not considered a valid reason for missing the test.